aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/pivotitem/_index.md

 ```

-Indicates whether the item has a missing value.
+Indicates whether the item is removed from the data source.

 **Remarks**